upbound/docs/content/all-spaces/spaces/secrets-management.md

 ### Namespace selection

 To configure which namespaces **within each matched managed control plane** to project the secret store into, use `spec.namespaceSelector` field.
-The projected secret store can be consumed only within the namespaces matching the provided selector.
+The projected secret store only appears in the namespaces matching the provided selector.
 You can either use `labelSelectors` or the `names` of namespaces directly.
-A control plane is matched if any of the label selectors match.
+A control plane matches if any of the label selectors match.

 **For all control planes matched by** `spec.controlPlaneSelector`, This example matches all namespaces in each selected control plane that have `team: team1` as a label: